 Power Ballin: 5 Tips To Grow Your Money And Your Relationship

-Over the past week or so, a few of my clients, students, friends, and colleagues have professed to have an interest in buying tickets for the Powerball jackpot that currently stands at approximately $1.4 billion.
+A few of my clients, students, friends, and colleagues have professed to have an interest in buying tickets for the Powerball jackpot that is usually in the hundreds of millions and once stood at approximately $1.4 billion.
 With smiles on their faces, many of them have openly shared that they want to use the money to buy a large home, car, take care of debt, start a business, retire, etc. They also discussed who could benefit from the money including their family, friends and even acquaintances.
 Some of them even ventured to talk about having secret “stashes” of money to keep from their partners and having the capacity to do “whatever, whenever.”
 If no one wins the Powerball soon, it may move to over $2 billion dollars.